The video experts blog

 Challenges of Multi-Camera Streaming

 Of course, this method of storytelling comes with particular challenges.
 More cameras equal more complexity.
-Multi-camera live streaming, using multiple sources, requires linking all the different cameras to one central hub.
+Multi-camera live streaming, using multiple streaming sources, requires linking all the different cameras to one central hub.
 Then, someone has to decide which shot to switch to at any one picture at any given moment during the live stream.

 - More equipment: With multi-camera streaming, you need multiple cameras and cables to link the cameras to a central hub.
 You may also have multiple audio input sources.